zejzhu/zejzhu/README.md

 I'm Zenaid!
-I'm studying CS at Emory University.
+I'm a CS student.
 I like birds.

 <!---